Amazon Warehouse – get returned items or mildly damaged products for knock-down prices

 |⚠️ Remember, items come and go in the Warehouse, so what you find one day could be gone the next.|

-Earlier this month, I needed a new microwave so used the opportunity to put the Warehouse to the test.
+In September, I needed a new microwave so used the opportunity to put the Warehouse to the test.
 After eyeing up a nordic style heat zapper (norm £99), I explored my options on what various conditions I could purchase my new micro-machine at the time (Tue 1 Sep) on Amazon Warehouse.

 I decided not to go for the cheapest option at £60ish (there were quite a few available) as they were described with 'large cosmetic imperfection(s) on top, front or sides of item.'
 As I scrolled down, I spotted one for £76ish, with the description: